Ireland Crypto Tax Guide 2024

 24 August 2022: Updated with new Revenue guidance.

 15 February 2022: Updated to include proposed EU directive.

 24 May 2021: Welcome to your Irish cryptocurrency tax guide!

 Can Revenue track crypto?

-Yes - Revenue can track crypto and their recently updated guidance shows they're making crypto tax a focus for 2022.
+Yes - Revenue can track crypto and their recently updated guidance shows they're making crypto tax a focus.
 If you have an account with a European digital currency exchange, it's likely Revenue already has your data.

 Under an EU Anti-Money Laundering Directive, every company that provides financial services to cryptocurrency customers and businesses must have Know Your Customer (KYC) processes.
 The data collected by KYC processes is made available between EU member states in a bid to stamp out money laundering and illegal activities.

 As well as this, there is a new EU directive on data sharing - Dac8 - which is likely to take effect later this year.
 Under the proposed directive - it's likely that Revenue will have the ability to check whether someone owns crypto, as well as have the authority to look into crypto companies' accounts and gain insight into crypto asset investments.

 Yes - it's not all bad news, you won't always pay tax on crypto in Ireland.
 There are a number of transactions that are tax free, including:

 Buying crypto with EUR.